-Shareholders registered as at Friday, December 18, 2020 (the "Record Date") are entitled to attend and vote at the Meeting.
+Shareholders registered as at the Record Date of Monday, March 21, 2022 are entitled to attend and vote at the Meeting.
 Shareholders who wish to be represented by proxy at the Meeting must, to entitle the person appointed by the proxy to attend and vote, deliver their proxies at the place and within the time set forth in the notes to the proxy.